In this article, we will discuss:

 To configure the cookie time, do the following:

-Click on 'Programs' > Select your program > Click on 'Settings' > Note the preferred amount in the 'Cookie time in days' field.
+Click on 'Settings' > Select your program > Click on 'General' > Note the preferred amount in the 'Cookie time in days' field.
 When you're done, click save.

 Reasons why tracking may have stopped or not work